 - 2014: Dr. Charner Rodgers, Kennesaw State University

-Students from 24 different schools are honored with the NAHB Outstanding Student Award at the 2018 Student Chapters Awards Ceremony.
+Students from 34 different schools are honored with the NAHB Outstanding Student Award at the Student Chapters Awards Ceremony at IBS 2020.

-The NAHB Outstanding Student Chapter Award recognizes NAHB student chapters at schools that go the extra mile to engage with their local home builders association (HBA), the community and student body of their schools.
+The NAHB Outstanding Student Chapter Award recognizes NAHB student chapters at schools that go the extra mile to engage with their local HBA, the community, and student body of their schools.